 The Provider shall submit monthly reporting of, but not be limited to, the following:

-1. The number of interventions as defined in the family's rehabilitation and Reunification plan per visit, in order for DHHS to collect, analyze, and report quarterly data that assesses the following performance measure:
+1. The number of interventions as defined in the family's Rehabilitation and Reunification plan per visit, in order for DHHS to collect, analyze, and report quarterly data that assesses the performance.